 Set communication guidelines and norms to establish the way your team communicates.
 Outline clear goals, confirm team roles, and encourage cross-collaboration to get work done.
 Your employees will interact with ease and build strong relationships.

 Use a business messaging tool to centralize your communication.
 Integrating your project management tools with your conversations makes for easier team collaboration.
 Build strong company culture with announcement channels to foster transparency—encourage HR and leadership teams to announce company news, welcome new hires, and celebrate work anniversaries and birthdays.

 Invest in your employees, and they’ll return that investment.
-Give your employees opportunities to learn through skill-sharing and cross-team collaboration.
+Give your employees opportunities to learn through skill-sharing and cross-team collaboration, and consider incorporating skills based learning to further enhance these opportunities.
 Let’s say Jean on your engineering team has an incredible grasp of Python, and Betty from marketing wants to learn how to make a quick app.
 A quick skills exchange helps Betty gain a new skill and forms a bond between Betty and Jean… and maybe Betty gave Jean some quick SEO tips in return.

 Seminars and companywide learning opportunities are another effective way to encourage positive interactions.
 Focusing on identity and inclusion helps employees feel welcomed and safe, so they can be themselves.
 Learning new skills and thought processes helps team members grow side-by-side.
 Breakout groups can group employees who never work together, giving them an opportunity to get to know each other while they learn and grow.

 How HR teams can improve employee relationship management

 Your HR team shouldn’t be limited to talent management and payroll—they drive employee relationships and companywide engagement, too.
 After all, HR stands for human resources, meaning these teams recognize the importance of humanity in the workplace.